-- Receiving accrued sick pay - During the first year of an unpaid sick or injury-on-duty leave of absence you may keep the same health and welfare benefits you had while actively working by continuing to pay your share of the cost.
+- Receiving accrued sick pay - During the first year of an unpaid sick or injury-on-duty leave of absence you may keep the same health and welfare benefits you had by continuing to pay your share of the cost.
 If your disability continues beyond 12 months, you must pay 100% of contributions.
-Should your disability continue until your retirement at age 65, your active health and welfare benefits terminate at age 65, and you are then eligible for Retiree Medical and Life Benefits.
-(See the Retiree Benefit Guide for more information about Retiree Medical and Life Benefits.)
+Should your disability continue until your retirement at age 65, your active health and welfare benefit terminates at age 65, and you are then eligible for Retiree Life Benefits.
+(See the Retiree Medical Benefit Guide for more information about Retiree Medical and Life Benefits.)